sambuddhac/MacroEnergy.jl/docs/src/Modeler Guide/2_build_sectors.md

     myasset2_storage.charge_edge = charge_edge

     myasset2_storage.balance_data = Dict(
-        # Edit this part to include the energy efficiency of the storage unit or any other stoiometric equations
+        # Edit this part to include the energy efficiency of the storage unit or any other stoichiometric equations
         ),
     )